-- \ Seaside location - \ Local town with high street shopping - \ Good range of local schools, colleges, and universities - \ Local hospital equipped with a minor injuries' unit - \ Access to various parks and leisure facilities, including a swimming pool, wildlife parks and zoos - \ Historical interests - \ Local clubs and organizations including Army and Marine Cadets, sailing club, scouts, guides.... - \ Immediate access to countryside and beach for relaxation and enjoyment. - \ Good transport links
+- Close to Leeds city centre with high street shopping - Good range of local schools, colleges, and universities - Local hospitals Leeds General Infirmary & St James Hospital - Minor injuries' unit St Georges Centre Leeds - Access to various parks and leisure facilities, including a swimming pool, - Historical interests - Local clubs and organizations including scouts, and guides. - Good transport links

-2.2 Promoting and respecting ethnicity and diversity.
+2.2 Promoting and respecting ethnicity and diversity

-Our team are trained to recognise and promote an acceptance and understanding of ethnicity and cultural differences.
+Our team is trained to recognise and promote an acceptance and understanding of ethnicity and cultural differences.
 Themed cultural evenings are regularly held within the home for the Children to part take, educating and providing everyone with an understanding and awareness of different countries, their people, language, currency, dietary needs, customs, religious days, and places of worship.
 Most religions and denominations are catered for within Deal and nearby neighbouring towns.

-2.3 Children and Children's Rights.
+2.3 Children and Children's Rights

-The manager and her team at Forza House believe and uphold it is the right for any Child to have a
+The manager and her team at Luna House believe and uphold it is the right for any Child to have a

-- \ safe, secure home environment - \ to be nurtured and cared for. - \ to be supported through education and learning. - \ to be given the tools and support to progress to an independent life.
+- safe, secure home environment - to be nurtured and cared for. - to be supported through education and learning. - to be given the tools and support to progress to an independent life.

-Children have a 'voice' and are encouraged to convey their opinions and concerns anytime particularly when engaging in key-working sessions, attending statutory reviews, and making plans for their future.
+Children have a 'voice' and are encouraged to convey their opinions and concerns anytime particularly when engaging in key working sessions, attending statutory reviews, and making plans for their future.
 (Where appropriate)

-Regular children's meetings also provide a forum to air issues or make complaints, and the Children are made aware of the complaint in-house system and external visit numbers that are displayed, which are also incorporated in the children's guide.
+Regular children's meetings also provide a forum to air issues or make complaints, and the Children are made aware of the complaint in-house system and external visit numbers that are displayed, which is also incorporated in the children's guide.
 Adults are encouraged to promote the rights of Children who may wish to make complaints and remind Children of the complaints procedure as well as allow them to air their views regarding many issues including respect for others.
-All Children at Forza House have the right to be heard, protected from harm, and treated with dignity and respect.
+All Children at Luna House have the right to be heard, protected from harm, and treated with dignity and respect.
 The team is proactive in their approach to supporting the rights of a Child and will advise all Children concerning the complaint procedures, access to their files and information, and confidentiality issues.